cocoa-xu/evision/README.md

   OpenCV 4.5.5 requires at least CMake 3.5.1.

 - Erlang development library/headers.
-Tested on OTP/25.
+Tested on OTP/25 and OTP/26.

 #### Build from source
 To obtain and compile OpenCV's source code from official releases, the following environment variables can affect the build